chrispederick/web-developer/readme.md

 When the extension is built it creates a `chrome` and a `firefox` directory as well as packaged versions of the extensions `web-developer-chrome.zip` and `web-developer-firefox.xpi` in the `build` directory.

 The extension can be installed in Chrome by loading the unpacked extension in `build/chrome` as described in the [Chrome documentation](http://code.google.com/chrome/extensions/getstarted.html#load-ext).
-The extension can be installed in Firefox by installing `web-developer-firefox.xpi` like a regular extension.
+The extension can be installed in Firefox by installing `web-developer-firefox.xpi` like a regular extension or automatically with `ant install.firefox` and the [Extension Auto-Installer extension](https://addons.mozilla.org/en-US/firefox/addon/autoinstaller/).

 ### Included libraries